Oral Health

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-The gums are pink tissue lining your upper and lower jaws.
-They help hold your teeth in place.
+The gingiva, or gums, are pink tissue lining your upper and lower jaws.
+They hold your teeth in place.
+With poor dental hygiene, harmful bacteria can infect the gums.
+This can lead to swollen, red, and bleeding gums.

-Gum inflammation is painful and can be a warning sign of gum disease.
-Diseased gums can lead to tooth decay and tooth loss (if left untreated).
+Gum inflammation is painful and can be a warning sign of gum disease (periodontal disease).
+Diseased gums can lead to tooth decay and tooth loss if left untreated.

-Here are the main causes of swollen gums:
+Here are the main causes of a swollen gum around a single tooth:

 • Loose teeth